Online Placement Assessments/NSQ Information

 The NSQ is a survey that must be completed by all incoming students.
 The information is used to help design services and programs to meet the needs of Temple students.
 All information is confidential.

 The English Placement Assessment consists of one written essay.
 At assessment time, students choose one of two presented topics on which to write.
-Each topic presents a writer’s position on an issue and students are asked to explain in their own words what the writer is saying and then to take a position on the writer’s argument.
-Students are not evaluated based on having the “correct” position on an issue, but on how well they can explain the writer’s argument and present their own argument in an organized and grammatically correct essay.
+Each essay topic presents a writer’s position on an issue.
+Students are asked to summarize the writer’s argument in their own words and then take and develop a position on the topic the writer is arguing for or against.
+Students are not evaluated based on having the “correct” position on an issue, but on how accurately they can explain the writer’s argument and present their own argument in an organized and grammatically correct essay.
 In order to prepare for their assessment, students may click here

 Students who choose to retake the math assessment have two additional attempts, using their highest score for course placement.
 ALEKS provides adaptive learning modules to help students improve their skills, the modules are available after the initial assessment.

-- For a third assessment, students are required to complete an additional ten hours of ALEKS Learning Modules and wait 48 hours after the completion of the second assessment before starting the third.
+- For a third assessment, students are required to complete an additional five hours of ALEKS Learning Modules and wait 48 hours after the completion of the second assessment before starting the third.